 I bet you have never been asked this question before, huh?
 A lot of times, new homeschoolers are intimidated by the "socialization" question because they do not know how to answer.
 I thought this was an interesting take on the subject.

 From time to time, you may need a transcript generated for various reasons.
+If you are withdrawing from Everest, you must also fill out a Withdrawal Form found here.
 Please use the following Transcript Request Forms for requesting official Everest Academy transcripts:

 - Grades K - 8: Transcript Request Form